 The early Indian Christians were Nestorians until the arrival of Portuguese in the 16th century introducing Roman Catholicism to the country.

-The Mahāvyutpatti is the first substantial bilingual dictionary known to the world.
+The Mahāvyutpatti (Sanskrit and Tibetan), is the first substantial bilingual dictionary known to the world.

 One of the first discoveries of atmospheric neutrinos was made at India’s Kolar Gold Fields.

 Portuguese explorer Vasco da Gama was buried in St. Francis Church in India.

 Kochi in Kerala, India is where Chinese fishing nets are mostly used outside of China.

 Mysore Palace, a tourist attraction in the city of Mysore, is one of the most visited monuments in India, even more than the Taj Mahal.

 Tibbia College, with 84 patents in herbal medicine, is the only medical institution in India to offer education and training in two ancient systems of medicine – Ayurveda and Unani.

 Due to its numerous attractions such as Lal Bagh, Bangalore, the capital of the Indian state of Karnataka, is known as the “Garden City of India”.

 Kumarakom Bird Sanctuary in Kerala, India, receives migratory birds from far away Siberia.